gitlevich/scsc-kt/scsc-monolith/docs/qna/HowToTestNonInjectedDomainServiceInAggregateCommandHandler.md

    - since Cart creates the order directly, not via a command (separate concern), it becomes a dependency of Cart, which doesn't care about it and is in a different context
    - it upsets the architecture test

+Also, design questions about `ProductValidation`: how do we characterize it in DDD terms?
+- `fun forProduct(id: UUID): ProductValidationInfo?` makes it look like a domain service from the Order point of view
+- `@EventHandler`-annotated method makes it look like a projection, creating a representation of Product from the inventory context interesting in the Order context

+Or should I disregard this question and just accept it as a pragmatic solution?